4 small green chillies, finely chopped

 100 g shiitake mushrooms, sliced

-1. Bruise chillies with the zest and salt in a mortar and pestle.
+- Bruise the chillies with the zest and salt in a mortar and pestle.
 Stir through yuzu juice.
 Store in the refrigerator in a sterilised jar.

-2. Place into the steam oven on a wire rack on shelf position 2 and Sous-vide on 90°C for 1 hour 30 minutes.
+- Place into the steam oven on a wire rack on shelf level 2 and Steam on 90°C for 1 hour 30 minutes.

-2. Spread the pepitas onto a universal tray.
-Place into the oven on shelf position 2 and cook for 8 minutes, or until browned.
+- Spread the pepitas onto a universal tray.
+Place into the oven on shelf level 2 and cook for 8 minutes, or until browned.

-3. Meanwhile, in a large frying pan on medium-high heat, induction setting 7, add butter and cook until foaming.
+- Meanwhile, in a large frying pan on medium-high heat, induction setting 7, add the butter and cook until foaming.

-4. Add the mushrooms in batches and season well.
-Increase heat to induction setting 8 and cook until mushrooms are golden.
+- Add the mushrooms in batches and season well.
+Increase the heat to high heat, induction setting 8 and cook until mushrooms are golden.
 Set aside.

-1. Serve soup in warmed bowls and garnish with sautéed shiitake mushrooms and toasted pepitas.
+- Serve the soup in warmed bowls and garnish with the sautéed shiitake mushrooms and the toasted pepitas.

 Hints and tips